-This post has been read 7428 times!
+This news has been read 8464 times!

 BEIJING, Feb 1, (AP): The homeless, the sick, the elderly: For people who fell through the cracks of the official system, the then-unprecedented decision to isolate the central Chinese city of Wuhan and its 13 million people was a matter of life or death.
 Film director Lan Bo hopes to sound the alarm with a documentary, “Wuhan, I Am Here,” about volunteers who helped neighbors get food and medical care following the lockdown in early 2020 of the city where the coronavirus pandemic began.
 The documentary comes as China has renewed similar lockdowns in three other cities since mid-December to contain COVID- 19 outbreaks.